LucasP1vko/MVHUB/README.md

 - This page will allow the user to get in touch with MV-HUB.
 - MV-HUB mission is to help users with knowledge and also with any individal problems, questions, opinions or ideas from the community.
-- The user will be able to specify what typo of contact they request so it will be easier to filter it and get more specified answers.
+- The user will be able to specify what type of contact they request so it will be easier to filter it and get more specified answers.
 - The user will be
 asked to submit their full name and email address to get informations in return.
 - Below you can find contact form in 3 versions for each size of screen: desktop, laptop and mobile.